Heath Ledger: 2000s

 In the early 2000s, he starred in supporting roles as Gabriel Martin, the eldest son of Benjamin Martin (Mel Gibson), in The Patriot (2000), and as Sonny Grotowski, the son of Hank Grotowski (Billy Bob Thornton), in Monster's Ball (2001); as well as leading or title roles in A Knight's Tale (2001), The Four Feathers (2002), The Order (2003), Ned Kelly (2003), Casanova (2005), The Brothers Grimm (2005), and Lords of Dogtown (2005).
 In 2001, he won a ShoWest Award as "Male Star of Tomorrow".

 Ledger received "Best Actor of 2005" awards from both the New York Film Critics Circle and the San Francisco Film Critics Circle for his performance in Brokeback Mountain, in which he plays Wyoming ranch hand Ennis Del Mar, who has a love affair with aspiring rodeo rider Jack Twist, played by Jake Gyllenhaal.
-He also received the nominations for a Golden Globe Award for Best Actor — Motion Picture Drama, a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, a BAFTA Award for Best Actor in a Leading Role, and an Academy Award for Best Actor for this performance, making him, at age 26, the eighth-youngest nominee in the category.
+He also received the nominations for a Golden Globe Award for Best Actor — Motion Picture Drama, an Actor Award for Outstanding Performance by a Male Actor in a Leading Role, a BAFTA Award for Best Actor in a Leading Role, and an Academy Award for Best Actor for this performance, making him, at age 26, the eighth-youngest nominee in the category.
 In The New York Times review of the film, critic Stephen Holden writes: "Both Mr. Ledger and Mr. Gyllenhaal make this anguished love story physically palpable.
 Mr. Ledger magically and mysteriously disappears beneath the skin of his lean, sinewy character.
 It is a great screen performance, as good as the best of Marlon Brando and Sean Penn."
 In a review in Rolling Stone, Peter Travers states: "Ledger's magnificent performance is an acting miracle.
 He seems to tear it from his insides.
 Ledger doesn't just know how Ennis moves, speaks and listens; he knows how he breathes.
 To see him inhale the scent of a shirt hanging in Jack's closet is to take measure of the pain of love lost."